SnorSnor9998/Sunmi-Card-Reader/README.md

 # Sunmi-Card-Reader

+# ⚠️ Update (20-Oct-2022)
+Is been awhile since last update, there still a lot of learning waiting for me, will update some doc regrading what i learn once i free, but if you want immediate answer feel free to contact me.

 ## 📝 Side note

 I discovered that there are several names for this, such as Sunmi Card Reader, Sunmi Pay Library, Sumni Pay Service, Sunmi SDK.
 I don't care what you call it, all i want to do is demonstrate and show how to use the sdk, as their website is basically a trash and donesn't include much information even on the internet.